 Check out Museum programs, events and activities!

-The Museum’s Play Guide team have powered up to provide power plays at any time, on any day, in the Museum.
+The Museum’s Play Guide team has powered up to provide power plays at any time, on any day, in the Museum.
 When you visit, take notice of the colorful buttons each Play Guide is wearing on his or her new apron.
 Each button represents a new power play that the Play Guide is trained to share with you in the galleries.
 If you see an image that catches your eye or sparks your imagination, ask a Play Guide to tell you more and let the power play begin!
+Power Plays are facilitated play experiences.

 Cost: $25 per child, $10 each additional sibling.
 Members receive a 10% discount.
 PNO is most appropriate for children 3-10 years old.
 All children must be able to use the toilet independently.
 Registration is required.
 Register early, spots fill up quickly!